WinVector/vtreat/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 [vtreat](https://github.com/WinVector/vtreat) is an [R](https://cran.r-project.org) data.frame processor/conditioner that prepares real-world data for predictive modeling in a statistically sound manner.
 For more detail please see here: [arXiv:1611.09477 stat.AP](https://arxiv.org/abs/1611.09477).
-There is also a series of articles recordng the evolution of `vtreat` including some tutorials [here](http://www.win-vector.com/blog/tag/vtreat/).
+There is also a series of articles recording the evolution of `vtreat` including some tutorials [here](http://www.win-vector.com/blog/tag/vtreat/).

 ![](vtreat.png) (logo: Julie Mount, source: "The Harvest" by Boris Kustodiev 1914)